toji/webgpu-gltf-case-study/index.md

 ### Rendering with WebGL

 In WebGL, you would generally expect to upload the data from the `bufferView` pointed at by each of the `primitive.attributes` as a vertex buffer (`gl.ARRAY_BUFFER` in WebGL terms).
-Then at render time you'd, walk through the `node` tree and for each `primitive` of each `mesh` make a `gl.vertexAttribPointer()` call for each `attribute` with the data from their `accessor`, almost directly:
+Then at render time you'd walk through the `node` tree and for each `primitive` of each `mesh` make a `gl.vertexAttribPointer()` call for each `attribute` with the data from their `accessor`, almost directly:

 ```js
 // Simplified WebGL glTF rendering